spencerkopp/School_District_Analysis/README.md

 # School District Analysis

 ## Overview
-The school district analysis summary will include a high-level snapshot of the district's key metrics including:
+The purpose of this project is to replace data for the The school district analysis summary will include a high-level snapshot of the district's key metrics including:
 -Total number of students
 -Total budget
 -Average math score